flusio/Flus/docs/update.md

 # How to update flusio

 This is quite simple, but there are some important things to note.
-First, ALWAYS check if there are some migration notes in the [changelog](/CHANGELOG.md).
+First, ALWAYS check if there are migration notes in the [changelog](/CHANGELOG.md).
 This is critical: you might miss important tasks to do otherwise and potentially lose your data.
 Also, always make a backup of your data before performing an update.